Financial Aid

 Fill out the practice FAFSA.

-The Office of the U.S. Department of Education provides a practice FAFSA form or FAFSA on the Web Worksheet each year.
+The Office of the U.S. Department of Education provides a practice FAFSA form each year.
 Fill this out before filing the form online to be sure you understand how long the process will take and that you have all the items you need.

 Apply for the FAFSA every year.